Allan Arkush: Career

-His TV work includes The Temptations, for which he received nominations for an Emmy Award and DGA; Ally McBeal (the "Dancing Baby" episode, yielding another Emmy nomination); Shake, Rattle and Rock! (the prequel to Rock n Roll High School); and Elvis Meets Nixon.
-He directed Young at Heart with Olympia Dukakis and Frank Sinatra.
-He was the director/executive producer of the TV series Heroes.
-He directed 11 episodes, including "Second Coming", which won the Emmy for best special effects.
+Arkush also directed Young at Heart.
+He was the director and executive producer of the TV series Heroes, directing 11 episodes, including "Second Coming", which won the Emmy for best special effects.
 Other highlights include Nashville and Hellcats, which he directed and acted as the executive producer for the pilot series.
-His most recent work is A Series of Unfortunate Events for which he received a DGA Nomination and Another Life, both for Netflix.
+His most recent work is A Series of Unfortunate Events for which he received a DGA nomination and Another Life, both for Netflix.

+Personal life

 Arkush contributes commentary to the web series Trailers from Hell.
 He is a member of the DGA Mentor Program, and teaches the Narrative Workshop at the American Film Institute.

-He has been married for 38 years to Joanne Palace Arkush, and they have two daughters: Allison and Jacqueline.
+He is married to Joanne Palace Arkush, and they have two daughters: Allison and Jacqueline.